 Load a Background Image

 Visit the top of your screen and look for the silhouette of a person.
 Click on it and select "settings" and then "design."
 At the bottom of this page, you can customize your theme with an image, which can vary in size and can be tiled.
 You can also change the color of your background (what shows around your image if you don't tile it) and links.

 The reason a background image size can vary is it really depends on the size of your viewers' screens, which can vary widely, from phones and iPads to 27-inch monitors.
 Be creative and check the way your image looks on more than one device.

 Add Your Twitter Feed to Your Website

 It is easy to add your recent tweets to your department or office website that is run through our content management system, like we have done above.
-Ask Laura Tiffany to assist you.
+Ask Carla M. Guerrero to assist you.

 These services can help you schedule your tweets in advance (useful for promoting events); follow certain hashtags, lists or saved searches in one easy-to-read web panel; and manage multiple accounts.
 You can also install a Twitter app on your smartphone so you can quickly tweet on the go or post photos from events.